HTC Vive XR Elite is HTC's most versatile all-in-one headset yet

-(Pocket-lint) - The HTC Vive XR Elite is the latest headset in the company's line-up and one that seemingly promises it all.
+The HTC Vive XR Elite is the latest headset in the company's line-up and one that seemingly promises it all.

 Revealed at CES 2023, the Vive XR Elite is a standalone, all-in-one headset that's also PC tetherable and promises to be great for gaming, productivity, the Metaverse and more.